shirleyzhang2/shirleyzhang2.github.io-v2/index.md

     section_id: about
     background_style: bg-primary
     title: About Me
-    text: I'm a 4th year Civil Engineering Student at the University of Toronto passionate about the interface between structural engineering and technology.
+    text: I'm a 4th year Civil Engineering Student at the University of Toronto passionate about the interface between civil engineering and technology.
     actions:
       - title: More about me
         #url: '#page-top'